SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

         content:
           -
             type: text
             text: 'Once you reserve tickets, you''ll have the option to download an invoice and pay by check.
 Checks should be made payable to "Midwest Institute for Sexuality and Gender Diversity" and mailed to P.O.
 BOX 1053, East Lansing, MI 48826-1053.
-As soon as we receive your check, your order will be marked as paid.'
+As soon as we receive your check, your order will be marked as paid. '
       -
         type: heading
         attrs: